-E. Environmental claims which do not involve the sale or disposition of a business or the claims addressed in Section I, paragraphs 8 and 9, above;

-F. Matters in eminent domain;

-G. Malpractice claims, other than those brought by business enterprises against attorneys, accountants, architects or other professionals in connection with the rendering of professional services to the business enterprise;

-H. Employment law cases, other than those addressed in Section II, paragraph B. 2., above;

-I. Administrative agency, tax, zoning and other appeals;

-J. Petition actions in the nature of change of name, mental health act, guardianship, or government election matters;

-K. Individual residential real estate and non-commercial landlord-tenant disputes;

-L. Suits to collect professional fees;

-M. Cases seeking a declaratory judgment as to insurance coverage for a personal injury or property damage action;

-N. Proceedings to enforce a judgment regardless of the nature of the underlying case;

-O. Actions by insurers to collect premiums or rescind policies;

-P. Domestic relations matters, and actions relating to distribution of marital property, custody, or support;

-Q. Any matter required by statute or other law to be heard in some other court or court division;
+- E. Environmental claims which do not involve the sale or disposition of a business or the claims addressed in Section I, paragraphs 8 and 9, above; - F. Matters in eminent domain; - G. Malpractice claims, other than those brought by business enterprises against attorneys, accountants, architects or other professionals in connection with the rendering of professional services to the business enterprise; - H. Employment law cases, other than those addressed in Section I, paragraph B. 2., above; - I. Administrative agency, tax, zoning and other appeals; - J. Petition actions in the nature of change of name, mental health act, guardianship, or government election matters; - K. Individual residential real estate and non-commercial landlord-tenant disputes; - L. Suits to collect professional fees; - M. Cases seeking a declaratory judgment as to insurance coverage for a personal injury or property damage action; - N. Proceedings to enforce a judgment regardless of the nature of the underlying case; - O. Actions by insurers to collect premiums or rescind policies; - P. Domestic relations matters, and actions relating to distribution of marital property, custody, or support; - Q. Any matter required by statute or other law to be heard in some other court or court division;

-R. Any criminal matter, except criminal contempt in connection with a Complex Business Litigation Court action;

-S. Such other cases which are appropriately transferred out of the Complex Business Litigation

-Court, pursuant to Section V of this Order.
+- R. Any criminal matter, except criminal contempt in connection with a Business Court action; - S. Such other cases which are appropriately transferred out of the Business Court, pursuant to Section IV of this Order.

+III.
+Assignment of Cases to Business Court.

+- A. Effective immediately, the Civil Cover Sheet shall include an additional line and box where the party or attorney signing the Civil Cover Sheet must certify whether the action is appropriate for assignment to Business Court.
+A "Business Court Addendum to Civil Cover Sheet" ("Addendum"), a sample of which is attached hereto as Exhibit "A," is hereby required to be filed with all initial filings that meet the Business Court criteria and which are filed on or after the date of this Order.
+The filing party or attorney shall indicate on the Addendum the applicable type or types of action that qualify the case for assignment to Business Court.
+A party's or an attorney's signature on the Civil Cover Sheet shall constitute certification that the matter is appropriate for Business Court.
+A copy of the Civil Cover Sheet and Addendum shall be served on all parties. - B. Cases meeting the criteria to qualify for Business Court, pursuant to this Administrative Order, shall be assigned randomly to Subdivision 32 or Subdivision 43in the Circuit Civil Division, Orange County, by the Clerk of the Court. - C. Judges assigned to other Subdivisions in the Circuit Civil Division and/or litigants may submit a request to the Administrative Judge of the Circuit Civil Division to assign/transfer a pending case that meets the criteria of Business Court to Subdivision 32 or Subdivision 43. - D. Controversies which may arise concerning the assignment/transfer of any case in the Circuit Civil Division, including Business Court cases, shall be resolved by the Administrative Judge of the Circuit Civil Division.

 IV.
-Assignment of Cases to the Complex Business Litigation Court.

-A. Effective immediately, the Civil Cover Sheet shall include an additional line and box where the party or attorney signing the Civil Cover Sheet must certify whether the action is appropriate for assignment to the Complex Business Litigation Court.
-A "Complex Business Litigation Court Addendum to Civil Cover Sheet" ("Addendum"), a sample of which is attached hereto as Exhibit "A," is hereby required to be filed with all initial filings that meet the Complex Business Litigation Court criteria and which are filed on or after the date of this Order.
-The filing party or attorney shall indicate on the Addendum the applicable type or types of action that qualify the case for assignment to the Complex Business Litigation Court.
-A party's or an attorney's signature on the Civil Cover Sheet shall constitute certification that the matter is appropriate for the Complex Business Litigation Court.
-A copy of the Civil Cover Sheet and Addendum shall be served on all parties.

-B. Cases meeting the criteria to qualify for Complex Business Litigation Court, pursuant to this Administrative Order, shall be assigned to Subdivision 32 in the Circuit Civil Division, Orange County, by the Clerk of the Court.

-C. Judges assigned to other Subdivisions in the Circuit Civil Division and/or litigants may submit a request to the Administrative Judge of the Circuit Civil Division to assign/transfer a pending case that meets the criteria of the Complex Business Litigation Court to Subdivision 32.

-D. Controversies which may arise concerning the assignment/transfer of any case in the Circuit Civil Division, including Complex Business Litigation Court cases, shall be resolved by the Administrative Judge of the Circuit Civil Division.

-V. Disputes Arising From the Civil Cover Sheet Designation.
+Disputes Arising from the Civil Cover Sheet Designation.

-If any party disagrees with the assignment or lack of assignment of a case to the Complex Business

-Litigation Court, that party may file a "Motion to Transfer Divisions" with the Judge in the assigned subdivision, and the motion will be resolved by the Administrative Judge of the Circuit Civil Division in accordance with the Ninth Judicial Circuit Administrative Procedures for case re-assignment.
+If any party disagrees with the assignment or lack of assignment of a case to Business subdivision, and the motion will be resolved by the Administrative Judge of the Circuit Civil assignment.